-With Massachusetts voters calling for the legalization of recreational marijuana in the 2016 election cycle, it is no surprise that local business owners are looking to get their feet wet in the sticky-icky as soon as possible.
-Business reports from Colorado, who legalized recreational use of marijuana back in 2012, have shown that weed is a profitable business, with both medical and recreational sales reaching near $1 Billion in 2014.
+With Massachusetts voters calling for the legalization of recreational marijuana in the 2016 election cycle, it should come as no surprise that local business owners are looking to get their feet wet in the sticky-icky as soon as recreational dispensaries become legitimate.
+Business reports from Colorado, who legalized the recreational use of marijuana back in 2012, have shown that weed is a profitable business, with both medical and recreational sales reaching near $1 Billion in 2014.

-Potheads statewide are preparing for the upstart of recreational pot-shops, expected to begin within the coming year.
+Stoners statewide are readying themselves for the upstart of recreational port-shops, stocking up on and storing snacks, lava lamps, and Grateful Dead posters in their basements as preparation.
 Business ventures have begun staking out property at rapid rates over the past month, along with trademarked names popping up across MA courts.
 One such business that has attracted a wealth of interest has been Father Benjamin B. Fuller’s up-and-coming Hydroponic Unity, set to open this September over at 26 Market St. I sat down with Father Fuller to discuss his upcoming business, along with the audience that he is attempting to cater to.